Usergitbit/DietAndFitness/README.md

 ## Bulding and installation

 To install the app it must be first built for its respective platform.
 Building for iOS will require a Mac as well as a iOS developer account.
+A text file named "license.txt" must be placed in the resources folder containing the license for the Syncfusion controls.

 ## Known issues
-The app sometimes crashes after sitting in background for a while.
+The app sometimes crashes after sitting in background for a while on Android.
 Horizontal layout is not properly supported.

 ## License